gauravkumar278/nodejs-langchain-macros-recipe-llm/README.md

 Use only available ingredients to ensure optimized meal planning.

-Optionally generate images for the meals if a pre-existing image is not found in the database using SDXL API.

-Calculate total pricing for each meal based on ingredient costs.
+Generate realistic meal images using OpenAI’s DALL·E 3 when meal images are not available in the database.

 # Features
 AI Meal Generation: Generate breakfast, lunch, and dinner meals based on user preferences and available ingredients.